SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "Example 1: A simple window is constructed in the OVER clause;
 "window functions - here aggregate functions - are applied SELECT carrid, currency,
-    SUM( paymentsum ) OVER( PARTITION BY carrid ) AS sum, AVG( price AS DEC( 14,2 ) ) OVER( PARTITION BY carrid ) AS avg, MAX( price ) OVER( PARTITION BY carrid ) AS max FROM zdemo_abap_fli
+  SUM( paymentsum ) OVER( PARTITION BY carrid ) AS sum, AVG( price AS DEC( 14,2 ) ) OVER( PARTITION BY carrid ) AS avg, MAX( price ) OVER( PARTITION BY carrid ) AS max
+  FROM zdemo_abap_fli
   ORDER BY carrid
   INTO TABLE @DATA(win).

 "Example 2:
 SELECT carrid, currency, fldate,
   "Sorts the rows by some columns and counts the number of rows from "the first row of the window to the current row.
   COUNT( * ) OVER( ORDER BY currency, fldate
                    ROWS BETWEEN
-                     "UNBOUNDED PRECEDING: frame starts at the "first row of the window UNBOUNDED PRECEDING
+                   "UNBOUNDED PRECEDING: frame starts at the first row of the window UNBOUNDED PRECEDING
-                     "CURRENT ROW: determines starting or ending "at the current row; here, it ends AND CURRENT ROW ) AS count1,
+                   "CURRENT ROW: determines starting or ending at the current row; here, it ends
+                   AND CURRENT ROW ) AS count1,

   "If no window frame is used, the default window frame is "BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW,
   "i. e. the result of count1 equals the result of count2.
   COUNT( * ) OVER( ORDER BY currency, fldate ) AS count2,

   "Sorts the rows by some columns and counts the number of rows from "the current row to the last row of the window.
   "The result is reverse numbering.
   COUNT( * ) OVER( ORDER BY currency, fldate
                    ROWS BETWEEN CURRENT ROW
-                    "UNBOUND FOLLOWING:
+                   UNBOUND FOLLOWING:
-                    "Determines the ending frame boundary, "this addition specifies the last row of the window AND UNBOUNDED FOLLOWING ) AS count_reverse,
+                   "Determines the ending frame boundary, this addition specifies the last row of the window
+                   AND UNBOUNDED FOLLOWING ) AS count_reverse,

   "Sorts the rows by some columns and calculates the rolling averages "of a subset of rows from column price.
 The subset consists of the